Timoses/vim-venu/README.md

 ----
 ```
-venu#addOption(menuHandle, name, cmd [, filetype])
+venu#addItem(menuHandle, name, cmd [, filetype])
 ```
-Add an option with the given `name` to the menu with the handle `menuHandle`.
+Add an item with the given `name` to the menu with the handle `menuHandle`.
 `cmd` can be a
 * string - executed with `exe <string>`
 * FuncRef - executed with `call <FuncRef>`
 * another menu handle - a submenu is displayed

 `filetype` can be a string or an array of strings.
-This argument allows showing an option only for specific filetypes.
+This argument allows showing an item only for specific filetypes.
 Note that when `venu#register` is not called with the filetype the menu will not be shown.
 Logically, the herein specified `filetype` argument should be a subset of the filetypes passed to `venu#register`.

 ----
 ```
 venu#register(menuHandle [, filetype])
 ```
 Register the menu so that it is displayed with `venu#print`.
-If only one menu is available its options are directly displayed.
-If several menus are registered the user has to select the menu which to show the options of.
+If only one menu is available its items are directly displayed.
+If several menus are registered the user has to select the menu which to show the items of.

 ----
 ```